geokit/geokit-rails/README.markdown

     find(:all, :origin => @somewhere, :conditions => "distance < 5")

 Note however that the third form should be avoided.
-With either of the first two, GeoKit automatically adds a bounding box to speed up the radial query in the database.
+With either of the first two, Geokit automatically adds a bounding box to speed up the radial query in the database.
 With the third form, it does not.

 If you need to combine distance conditions with other conditions, you should do